Valentine’s Day: a global retail opportunity

 As the growth of mobile commerce continues to rise in India, smartphones will play a crucial role this year.
 It is expected that more than 50% of total Valentine’s Day sales in India will come from smartphones.

-Some of the biggest opportunities in global e-commerce are campaigns centered on local events both traditional and newly emerging.
+Some of the biggest opportunities in global e-commerce are campaigns centred on local events both traditional and newly emerging.
 With this in mind, Oban International launched a calendar that aims to uncover some of these hidden gems from around the world.
 Events that could help improve your understanding of global markets and provide inspiration for your global digital marketing campaigns.